• Skip to primary navigation

 Spinach has had a bad rep for a while now regardless of Popeye’s love for it.
 It can be slimy and weird when done wrong and I’m sure we all have had bad sautéed spinach at one time or another.
 Well, fear not spinach haters – better spinach is on the way!

 I’m a big fan of spinach and love that you can use it in so many types of recipes!
-It’s quick cooking, easy to incorporate into pretty much anything and so good for you.
+It’s quick cooking, easy to incorporate into pretty much anything.

-For more vegetarian recipe suggestions, check out my spinach pancakes, my easy veggie quiche which is always a cozy favorite at any gathering, or this portobello stuffed vegetarian dinner with spinach for a flavorful, nutrient dense main dish.
+For more vegetarian recipe suggestions, check out my spinach pancakes, my easy veggie quiche, which is always a cozy favorite at any gathering, or this portobello stuffed vegetarian dinner with spinach.

 Why you’ll love this recipe